by-covid/BY-COVID_WP5_T5.2_baseline-use-case/README.md

 A survival analysis is conducted in the matched study population `matched_data`.
 A hazard ratio (HR), the Restricted Mean Survival Time (RMST) and Restricted Mean Time Lost (RMTL) are reported in `survival-analysis.html`.

-## Getting Started {#getting-started}
+## Getting Started

+This analytical pipeline has been developed and tested in R (version 4.2.1) using RStudio desktop as a IDE (version 2022.07.1).
 To execute the analytical pipeline using the synthetic data or your own input data compliant with the [Common Data Model specification](https://doi.org/10.5281/zenodo.6913045), the dependencies and required installation steps are described below.

 ### Dependencies

-The analytical pipeline was tested using R version 4.2.1.
+For testing purposes we assume a similar environment to the development environment.

-Required R packages are loaded from base R or installed and loaded from CRAN.
-The required packages and the version used for testing the analytical pipeline:
+The development environment included several R packages (from base R or CRAN) and the use of the R project file (.Rproj) included with the scripts.
+The required R packages and the version used for developing and testing the analytical pipeline:

 -   parallel (base package)
 -   grDevices (base package)